-- 1. Provide comprehensive services for victims of all forms of human trafficking, either inhouse or through community partnerships. - Work in collaboration with federal, state, and local law enforcement, local service providers, and community- and faith-based organizations to develop comprehensive response protocols to ensure that trafficking victims are identified and referred for appropriate services. - 3.
-Conduct training and public awareness activities for professionals and community members in order to improve their knowledge of human trafficking and their ability to identify and respond to victims. - 4.
+- 1. Provide one or more of the four specialized priority service areas identified above for all victims of human trafficking, either in-house or through community partnerships. - 2.
+Work in collaboration with federal, state, and local law enforcement, local service providers, and community- and faith-based organizations to ensure trafficking victims are identified and referred for appropriate services. - 3.
+Conduct training and public awareness activities for professionals and community members in order to improve their knowledge of human trafficking and their ability to identify and respond to victims.
+(Note: A minimum of 2 percent, but no more than 5 percent, of the total project budget, including match funds, must be dedicated to conducting training and public awareness activities.) - 4.
 Conduct data collection and evaluation activities to determine if the program is meeting stated goals and objectives.
+(Note: a minimum of 2 percent, but not more than 5 percent, of the total project budget, including match funds, must be dedicated to evaluation and data collection activities.)

-The goals, objectives, and deliverables are directly related to the performance measures set out in the table in Section D. Application and Submission Information, under "Program Narrative."
+The goals, objectives and deliverables are directly related to the performance measures set out in the table in Section D. Application and Submission Information, under "Program Narrative."

-Funds awarded through this OVC cooperative agreement are intended primarily to support the cost of direct services that promote victim safety and stability in the short-term aftermath of victim identification, leading to the goal of autonomy and economic self-sufficiency.
+Funds awarded through this OVC cooperative agreement are intended primarily to support the cost of direct services that promote victim safety and stability in the short-term aftermath of victimization, leading to the goal of autonomy and economic self-sufficiency.
 OVC does not set time limits on services, and supports the provision of ongoing case management when there are no other specialized programs to provide case management services; however, funds awarded through this program are not intended to provide long-term financial support to trafficking victims.
-All services are to be implemented in coordination with other existing community resources and initiatives.
 Reliance on OVC grant funding to provide long-term support, including, for example, long-term medical care or shelter expenses, may weaken the overall integrity of the program.